-- Germany’s government has six main bodies: Federal President, Federal Cabinet, Federal Diet, Federal Council, Federal Assembly and Federal Constitutional Court
+- Germany’s government has six main bodies: Federal President, Federal Cabinet, Federal Diet, Federal Council, Federal Assembly, and Federal Constitutional Court

 - Hungary has four branches: the parliament, the government, the court system, and the office of the public accuser

-- Taiwan has five branches: Executive Yuan, Legislative Yuan, Judicial Yuan, Control Yuan (audits) and Examination Yuan (civil service personnel management and human resources).
+- Taiwan has five branches: Executive Yuan, Legislative Yuan, Judicial Yuan, Control Yuan (audits), and Examination Yuan (civil service personnel management and human resources).

-- In team sports, like football, the coach will call the play and the quarterback puts in into motion but can change parts of it if necessary.
+- In team sports, like football, the coach will call the play and the quarterback puts it into motion but can change parts of it if necessary.
 Other members have specific tasks and responsibilities.